-Business goals are shown in the service catalogue in the Mission Portal of CFEngine Nova and Constellation for each hub.
+Business goals are shown in the Goals app (and service catalogue) in the Mission Portal of CFEngine Enterprise for each hub.
 To document the fact that a promise or bundle contributes to a business goal, you must do two things:

-Document the goal (see below under the example 'company_knowledge.cf' file). e.g. topics:
+1. Document the goal (see below under the example 'company\knowledge.cf' file). e.g. topics: